peterdri/ece-communications-labs/_ece450/lab2/lpf-shaping.md

 {% include alert.html title="Note" content="When possible it is best to not 'hard code' when you can reference variables.
 The interpolation rate can be set as a function of `samp_rate` and `symbol_rate`.
 You could type `samp_rate**2 * symbol_rate` in, and it would work (but that would be very wrong).
 This makes your program robust if you later change the sampling or symbol rate. " %}

 {% include alert.html title="Note" content="GRC often throws type errors like `Expression is invalid for type int`.
-To fix this you can either cast type by wrapping the argument in an `int()`, use the built in python operators like `//`, or use one of the math functions you previously imported like `math.ceil()`." %}
+To fix this you can either cast type by wrapping the argument in an `int()` or use the built in python operator `//`." %}

 - A few other LPF parameters need to be adjusted:
   - The "FIR Type" should be "Float->Float (Interpolating)",